 There was also some left at a smaller base near Haverfordwest and it was in a very advanced state of decomposition.
 In fact it was weeping which meant it could have gone off at any time.
 I collected what I could find at the Haverfordwest base and brought it back to The Harp intending to destroy it.
 Then someone, I've never been able to find out who, went and reported me to the Police.
 I found myself trying to explain what I was doing with a shed full of high explosives without giving any secrets away.
 I had a hell of a job wriggling out of it too, because there was no longer anyone I could contact to back me up.

 A Superintendent from Fishguard got onto me.
-'Your in real trouble' he said.
+'You're in real trouble,' he said.
 I tried showing him my document but he was only half pacified.
 All I could do after that was suggest that he ring the War Office.
 In the meantime I went back to Canaston Wood base and checked that the explosives I'd found were still there.
-I rang up the Superintendent, 'the ball's in your court now', I said, 'there is a quarter of a ton of explosives in a very unstable state lying unattended not far from Haverfordwest.
+I rang up the Superintendent, 'The ball's in your court now', I said, 'there is a quarter of a ton of explosives in a very unstable state lying unattended not far from Haverfordwest.
 I know where it is, but I'm not going to move it because then I'll be in even more trouble'.
-There was a pause, then he said; 'will it be all right for the Royal Engineers to call with you ?'
+There was a pause, then he said; 'Will it be all right for the Royal Engineers to call with you ?'
 'Yes' I replied, 'providing you forget about the other things'.
 He didn't waste much time agreeing and two days later the Sappers arrived and we made this stuff safe."

 County Echo interview with Tommy George by Joe Nicholls 1982